Near-inertial waves enhance vertical transport at ocean fronts: Results

 \subsection{Vorticity, divergence, and isopycnal slope}

 Submesoscale dynamics is known to locally intensify the lateral buoyancy gradient $M^2= |\nabla_H b|$ through frontogenesis \citep{mcwilliams2016submesoscale,barkan2019role}, as well as the relative vorticity $\zeta$ and divergence $\delta=u_x+v_y$ in the near-surface layer \citep{shcherbina2013statistics,balwada2021vertical}.
-The PDFs of $\zeta$, $\delta$, and isopycnal slope $M^2/N^2$ (Fig. \ref{f3}) for the F, F+WW, and F+SW cases highlight the characteristic intensification of these quantities near the surface (3.5~$m$), at 20~$m$, and 60~$m$.
-The PDFs are computed from days 8 to 60, after the wave-forced cases' inertial wind forcing is turned off.
-Within the mixed layer, the relative vorticity distribution is positively skewed, with filaments of strong cyclonic vorticity embedded in a weaker, predominantly anticyclonic background.
-This positive skewness decreases with depth and is largely diminished below the mixed layer.
-In contrast, the PDF of $\delta$ is negatively skewed, reflecting stronger convergence, with the skewness weakening with depth.\\
+The PDFs of $\zeta$, $\delta$, and isopycnal slope $M^2/N^2$ (Fig.~\ref{f3}) for the F, F+WW, and F+SW cases highlight the characteristic intensification of these quantities near the surface (3.5~$m$), at 20~$m$, and 60~$m$.
+The PDFs are computed from $days$~8 to 60, after the wave-forced cases' inertial wind forcing is turned off.
+Within the mixed layer, the distribution of relative vorticity is positively skewed, with filaments of strong cyclonic vorticity embedded in a weaker, predominantly anticyclonic background.
+This positive skewness decreases with depth.
+In contrast, the PDF of $\delta$ is negatively skewed, reflecting stronger convergence, with the skewness weakening with depth.

-In particular, the presence of waves in the F+WW and F+SW cases substantially enhances the relative vorticity and its positive skewness (Fig. \ref{f3}b,c), as well as the divergence and its negative skewness (Fig. \ref{f3}e,f).
-The increased occurrence of large positive vorticity and negative divergence in these cases is consistent with the greater isopycnal slopes, reflected by higher values of $M^2/N^2$, relative to the F-only case.
+In particular, the presence of waves in the F+WW and F+SW cases substantially enhances the relative vorticity and its positive skewness (Fig.~\ref{f3}b,c), as well as the divergence and its negative skewness (Fig.~\ref{f3}e,f).
+The increased occurrence of large positive vorticity and negative divergence in these cases is consistent with larger isopycnal slopes, reflected by higher values of $M^2/N^2$, relative to the F-only case.
 This indicates that NIWs not only locally amplify vorticity and divergence at the front but may also intensify frontogenetic processes \citep{hoskins1982mathematical}.
-Consequently, the enhanced vertical velocities arise from a combination of wave-induced motions and strengthened secondary circulations at the fronts.\\
+Consequently, the enhanced vertical velocities arise from a combination of wave-induced motions and strengthened secondary circulations at the fronts.